- Offense will Start on the 40-yard line.

 Battle 7v7 events strive to ensure fair and equitable play.
 As such, we will check to ensure all players meet the age requirements by division.
 All players will be banded during registration.
 DO NOT REMOVE THE BAND OR RECERTIFICATION WILL BE REQUIRED.

-CLASS OF 2022 PLAYERS ARE NOT ELIGIBLE.
+CLASS OF 2022 PLAYERS ARE NOT ELIGIBLE TO COMPETE IN THE TOUR.

 15u– Must be no older than 15 years of age on the final day of the event.
 Must be able to demonstrate age with picture ID.
 Examples include, any government issued ID, birth certificate along with a picture ID, etc.